Carnarvon National Park

 Amphitheatre is 4.3km from the visitor area and 630m off the main

-it may open again.
-The next one on your right hand side is the
+walking track.
+The next one on your right hand side is the Wards

 Canyon, a 270m steep walk away from the main track, with